Send in the Clowns: An Experiment Outsourcing to Fiverr

 - The City is a map with 5+ 500 fortune companies and much multibillion company’s headquarters.
 These high and long-standing empires always fulfill the job needs of this city.

 It would be rude to go on.
+I don’t want to belabor someone’s failings.
 You can download the article here.

-Not only is the writing not free of grammatical errors, it employs bizarre syntax, odd locutions, and outright lies, specifically the part about high and long-standing empires always fulfilling the job needs of the city.
+The point is, not only is the outsourced work not free of grammatical errors, it’s a supermassive black hole of bizarre syntax, odd locutions, and outright falsity.
+Take, for instance, the part about “high and long-standing empires always fulfilling the job needs of the city.”
 Omaha may technically have an unemployment rate less than the national average, but eight percent of people work multiple jobs here, 49 percent of people in poverty have at least one job, and unemployment in some areas reaches as high as 28 percent.
 Skills gaps, transportation issues—including the lack of affordable, reliable, effective public transit—and arrest records all hamper people’s ability to find a job that pays a livable wage.

 Anyway, let’s get back to making fun of Fiverr.

-While I did receive more than $7 of amusement from the writing, the article was, as predicted, unusable.
+While I did receive more than $7 worth of amusement from the writing, the article was, as predicted, unusable.
 And by suggesting that no tech talent gap exists, the author contravenes our entire mission as an organization.
 Pretty funny when you think about it.
+I think.
+I’m not sure.
+I’m sad now.

 Technically Better, but Irrelevant